StackVista/stackstate-docs/use/alerting/kubernetes-monitors.md

 If you encounter a "NodeNotSchedulable" event in Kubernetes, it means that the Kubernetes scheduler was unable to place a pod on a specific node due to some constraints or issues with the node.
 This event occurs when the scheduler cannot find a suitable node to run the pod according to its resource requirements and other constraints.

+### Aggregated health state of a Cluster

+Cluster doesn't have any health itself.
+But a cluster is build from few components, some of them are critical to normal operation.
+The monitor aggregates states of these components:
+- all pods in 'kube-system' namespace
+- all nodes
+and then takes the most critical health state.

+### Aggregated health state of a DaemonSet

+The monitor aggregates states of all children Pods and then returns the most critical health state.

+### Aggregated health state of a Deployment

+The monitor aggregates states of all children ReplicaSets and then returns the most critical health state.
+ReplicaSets have the similar Monitor, so eventually this one aggregates health states of all children ReplicaSets and Pods.

+### Aggregated health state of a ReplicaSet

+The monitor aggregates states of all children Pods and then returns the most critical health state.

+### Aggregated health state of a StatefulSet

+The monitor aggregates states of all children Pods and then returns the most critical health state.

 ## See also

 * [Monitors](/use/alerting/k8s-monitors.md)